aaron-boyd/aaron-boyd.github.io/content/involvement/catise.md

 ---

-- Maintained communicatin with the ground team through the whole mission
+- Maintained communication with the ground team through the whole mission
 - Transmitted 621 data packets
 - Stayed in flight for almost eight hours
 - Reached a maximum altitude of 89,096 feet